A rococo palace built in 1840 by Visconde de Carvalhal with a terraced garden. It is opened as a hotel in 2009.

 Monday to Saturday.
 Open 9am to 12:30pm and 2pm to 5:30pm.

-over 2 years by Argle Fargle 2 / 5By December 2011, the gardens had been split into two sections.
+almost 3 years by Argle Fargle 2 / 5By December 2011, the gardens had been split into two sections.
 The largest part, across the small road from the main buildings, is neither open nor apparently under cultivation.
 There are three small gardens open that are adjacent to the newly renovated buildings that now form the Pousada (hotel).
 These are a garden formed primarily of grasses, a small grassy lawn with young tress, between these two is a path between rows of columns, and a small but interesting garden (even in December) below the main building.
 A final feature is a grass and shrub roof for the guest rooms, at the north end.

-about 5 years by MGS contact Portugal 1 / 5The Hotel has now opened (April 2009)and the older buildings have been beautifully restored internally to the highest standards.
+over 5 years by MGS contact Portugal 1 / 5The Hotel has now opened (April 2009)and the older buildings have been beautifully restored internally to the highest standards.
 Very unfortunately, the gardens have not received the same standard of care or expertise.
 As usual, the context of the buildings seems to have had no significance in the project.
 Our recent visit left us horrified at the use of orange pine back mulch in the formal beds of the old parterre - surounding old cycads and a pomegranate tree - yurch !
 All of the gardens in front of the paclacio are still building site and storage and there seems to be no planned renovation or maintenance of these areas.
 If you visit please complain to the front desk about the sorry state of the gardens, it might sink in eventually that they must have employed the worst landscapers on the Algarve, and believe me, there are plenty of bad ones to choose from.

-almost 6 years by be-am 5 / 5When I visited this lovely place in the early 90s on a hot summer day it was like an enchanted fairy garden sleeping for a 100 years.
+about 6 years by be-am 5 / 5When I visited this lovely place in the early 90s on a hot summer day it was like an enchanted fairy garden sleeping for a 100 years.
 Though it is good to read this is going to be restored and a pousada hotel now and the garden open to the public it really is absolutely outrageous that these two wonderful 'preguicas' - the italian fountain sculptures - have been stolen in 2006!!!

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.